orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 +++
 ## Benefits:
 * Performance improvements
-* The ability to easily use components developed in other languages
+* Easy use of components developed in other languages
 * Extensible types provided by a class library
-* Language features such as inheritance, interfaces, and overloading for OOP
+* Inheritance, interfaces, and overloading for OOP
-* Supports explicit free threading that allows creation of multithreaded
+* Free threading
-* Supports structured exception handling
+* Structured exception handling
-* Supports custom attributes
+* Custom attributes
 * Garbage collection
-* Use of delegates instead of function pointers
+* Delegates instead of function pointers

 +++
 ## Standard Libraries